 Don’t dampen your spirit, though!
 Our recommended best time is supported by a study conducted on thousands of Facebook accounts.
-They will be super helpful to usher marketers in the right direction, so they find their own personalized best times to post on Facebook when their audience is online.
+They will be super helpful to usher marketers in the right direction so they find their own personalized best times to post on Facebook when their audience is online.

 We shall discuss how you can do the same after understanding why there can’t be a fixed best time to post on Facebook.

 Why is there no Universal Time to Post on Facebook?

 Your audience is different from others.
-The right time for you to post on Facebook may not be the right time for someone else.
+The question regarding when is the best time to post on Facebook has a different answer for every marketer.
 If you cater to an audience whose working curriculum is flexible, not around 9 to 5, then posting at similar times will not be as effective.

-An in-house study done by CoSchedule paints a good picture of different businesses receiving engagement at different times.
+An in-house study done by CoSchedule paints a clear picture of different businesses receiving engagement at different times.

 You can also follow the above time frames and check if they work for you or not.

 But there’s another problem to tackle.
 And that’s a high surge of content on news feeds.
 As per the latest statistics, Facebook users have made more than 2.5 trillion posts.